 Dr Aoibheann Gaughran

-I am also a lecturer on the Senior Sophister modules in Statistics and Plant-Animal Interactions.
+In addition to my research, I have also lectured on the Senior Sophister modules Statistics and Plant-Animal Interactions.

 Gaughran A (2018) The impact of roadworks on the ranging behaviour of European badgers (Meles meles), PhD thesis, Trinity College Dublin, http://hdl.handle.net/2262/84998